Articles

 Why No-Pectin Jam Works

 Strawberries have natural pectin already—it's concentrated in the white part just inside the skin.
-The more slightly under-ripe berries you include, the more pectin you have to work with.
+The more slightly under-ripe berries you include, the more pectin you have to work with, but that's not my favorite.
+I go for the bright red variety and use a little bakers trick to make it super umptious.
 Lemon juice does double duty: it brightens the berry flavor AND helps the pectin set properly.
 You don't need commercial pectin.
 You just need heat, time, and a thermometer (or a plate in the freezer).

 The Recipe